jenkinsci/bom/README.md

 to reproduce image-specific failures.

+To minimize cloud resources, PCT is not run at all by default on pull requests, only some basic sanity checks.
+Add the label `full-test` to run PCT in a PR.

-Note that to minimize build time, tests are run only on Linux, against JDK 8, and without Docker support.
+To further minimize build time, tests are run only on Linux, against Java 11, and without Docker support.
 It is unusual but possible for cross-component incompatibilities to only be visible in more specialized environments (such as Windows).

 ## LTS lines